smalldatabrains/CitySegmentor/README.md

 3. Improved gradient flow : helps to banish vanishing gradient problem (I do not exactly see how, go deeper on that topic)
 4. Help reconstruction during the decoder path (images would be less blury)

-Reflection about kernel and stride: small kernel sees more details, bigger kernel capture global feature but are more expensive. small  stride also capture more details but requires higher computation
+Reflection about convolution, kernels and strides:

+small kernel sees more details, bigger kernel capture global feature but are more expensive.

+small  stride also capture more details but requires higher computation

+Each channel of a channels encode different features.
+Kernel sizes are defined but each kernel start randomly, thus ending in the end to different features map.

 ## License